RetroPie/RetroPie-Docs/docs/GameCube.md

 ##Exiting Dolphin
-Currently the only way I have found to exit dolphin is with the Keyboard combination Alt+F4 If someone is smart enough to hard code a single exit button that is assignable and or find a way to map a button press or button combination preess to Alt F4 we would have a valid way of exiting the emulator back to EmulationStation
+Currently the only way I have found to exit dolphin is with the Keyboard combination Alt+F4 If someone is smart enough to hard code a single exit button that is assignable and/or find a way to map a button press or button combination press to do an Alt+F4 we would have a valid way of exiting the emulator back to EmulationStation